abdjea/MSsante_EPISEN/README.md

 As part of a medical informatics project, we decided to set up an "MSsanté" messaging server meeting health standards in France.

- > MSSanté est un système de messageries électroniques réservé aux professionnels de santé.
+ > MSSanté is an electronic messaging system reserved for healthcare professionals.

 In this work , we have configured these following network components :